 This board makes it easy to interface a Model 15 Teletype to a computer – or any device that uses RS-232 and ASCII for communication.
 The board also has an audio input for accepting AFSK data (e.g., an ITTY feed) which it will demodulate and use to drive the Teletype.
+The interface can also be used with the Model 28 Teletype when the M28 is configured as required.

 The board generates the 60ma loop current required by the Teletype without the need for a high voltage loop supply or high power (hot!) components.